 For Dhakaians productivity is managing time and energy while struggling with traffic and terrible public transport system.

 This article is not for everyone.
-This is for the people who are living in Dhaka or similar type of traffic congested city and struggling with their time and productivity and falling short of their ambition.
+This is for the people who are living in Dhaka or a similar type of traffic-congested city and struggling with their time and productivity and falling short of their ambition.

-Life is too short to live it in a gridlock and limited way.
+Life is too short to live in a gridlock and limited way.

-Let’s find some practical and effective ways to live fullest in Dhaka.
+Let’s find some practical and effective ways to live to the fullest in Dhaka.
 Don’t be a pessimist, even in Dhaka you can accomplish more.
-And also remember everything has trade off.
+And also remember everything has a trade-off.

 1. Stop Attending Too Many Meetings

-Deduction is the first step to the way to productivity.
+The deduction is the first step to the way to productivity.
 Free up your schedule.
-Attend as minimum number of meetings as possible.
-Most meetings are unnecessary and produce very trivial result.
-Only attend meetings those are really important and make those meetings time bound.
-However, if you need to attend multiple meetings a day, take help of technology: Skype is a great way and there are hundreds of useful and effective collaborative tools to do meeting and more.
-Few things I do: i) I schedule meetings early in morning and for a shorter period of time. ii) I try to avail technology to do out of office meetings.
+Attend as less number of meetings as possible.
+Most meetings are unnecessary and produce very trivial results.
+Only attend meetings that are really important and make those meetings time-bound.
+However, if you need to attend multiple meetings a day, take the help of technology: Skype is a great way and there are hundreds of useful and effective collaborative tools to do meetings and more.
+Few things I do: i) I schedule meetings early in the morning and for a shorter period of time. ii) I try to avail technology to do out-of-office meetings.

 2. Stop Attending Multiple Events

 You can’t do everything like a magician.
 You have to be pragmatic and realistic like a dying man.
 Cut off events that are not critical to your growth and progress.
-Attending multiple events has become a new life style and way of proving one’s capacity and progress in recent time.
-Stop going with the flow and start living a life that matter.
-As an entrepreneur or person who is passionate about getting things done you need to be a little boring and out of touch to be productive.
+Attending multiple events has become a new lifestyle and way of proving one’s capacity and progress in recent times.
+Stop going with the flow and start living a life that matters.
+As an entrepreneur or person who is passionate about getting things done, you need to be a little bored and out of touch to be productive.

 3. Work Remotely

-This is a tough decision to be made and for service holders this is an impossible idea.
-However, for entrepreneurs this is a good idea.
-If not every day, decide to work remotely for few days in a week.
+This is a tough decision to be made and for service holders, this is an impossible idea.
+However, for entrepreneurs, this is a good idea.
+If not every day, decide to work remotely for a few days a week.
 Yes, this is an unknown territory and you can’t adopt it right away but you can experiment.
-Start with one/two day per week and expand that routine to 3-4 days.
+Start with one/two days per week and expand that routine to 3-4 days.
 The good part of working remotely is that you will be able to save lots of hours.
-But there are downsides to this approach as well: managing culture is difficult and also as we don’t have culture of working remotely it makes difficult to keep employees active and accountable.
-However, many companies around the world are doing this and garnering good result.
+But there are downsides to this approach as well: managing culture is difficult and also as we don’t have a culture of working remotely it makes it difficult to keep employees active and accountable.
+However, many companies around the world are doing this and garnering good results.

 4. While Planning A Visit/Meeting, Consider Traffic Condition And Schedule Accordingly

-Early morning is the best time to do out of office meeting.
+Early morning is the best time to do office meetings.
 If it works for you take this opportunity.
-The most important thing is: plan your meeting and visits ahead and consider traffic and other issues while planning.
+The most important thing is: to plan your meeting and visits ahead and consider traffic and other issues while planning.
 Don’t hurry; you have no wings for sure.
 Rather plan well.